Integrative Medicine Elective

 If scheduling allows, participants will have the opportunity to personally experience complementary therapies such as acupuncture, massage, energy healing, chiropractic medicine and meditation.
 Nutrition evaluations and participation in movement classes are a part of the self-care component of the rotation.

 Evaluation by preceptor will include reviews of a reflective journal, evidence-based paper and case presentation.
 All components must be satisfactorily completed in order to receive a satisfactory grade for the course.

 When applying, please specify which of the blocks you are requesting.
 An additional two-week scholarly project is available only for Northwestern trainees.
 Requests to add an additional two weeks for a scholarly project much be approved by Anna Balabanova Shannahan, MD.
-There is maximum enrollment of 10 students per elective.
+There is a minimum enrollment of 3 students and a maximum enrollment of 10 students per elective.